Call for ISERP Start-Up Centers

 - Teams should work together during the funded period in a shared physical space on the Morningside campus that can accommodate all participants.
 ISERP will provide that space if it is not otherwise available.

-- The Start-Up Center should take place either during the summer of 2017 and/or winter break 2017-18.
+- The Start-Up Center should take place over the next academic year.
 Depending on the project, the funding could support two phases (such as a shorter workshop either at the beginning or the end.)

 - Since funding is limited (up to $40,000 per start-up) successful applications will demonstrate the greatest “bang for the buck” in direct program costs and creating incentives for work that would not happen otherwise.
 ISERP support can be combined with other funding.